-The Hunt Roster will open for sign-up June 15 through July 15 each year.
+The Hunt Roster is open for sign-up June 15 through July 15 each year.

 The Hunt Roster will open for sign-up June 15 (at 8 AM) through July 15 each year.

-There is only one Hunt Roster and hunters from this roster may be identified for 3 types of hunts: Game Damage, Management Season, and Dispersal.
-Depending upon their randomized order on the list, hunters registered on the hunt roster may be contacted by the FWP regional offices if there is a hunt planned for the species and hunting district they signed-up for.
-These hunts often evolve quickly and cannot be predicted.
+Depending upon their randomized order on the list, hunters registered on the Hunt Roster may be contacted by FWP regional offices if a hunt emerges for the species and hunting district they've identified.
+Such hunts often come forward quickly and cannot be predicted.

-The Hunt Roster is used by the FWP regional offices as an efficient and effective means of responding to landowners in the prevention or reduction of damage caused by game animals, basically deer, elk and antelope.
-Landowners may be eligible for these types of hunts if they allow public hunting during established hunting season.
+The Hunt Roster is traditionally used by FWP regional offices to respond to prevention or reduction of damage caused by game animals, basically deer, elk and antelope on private land.
+Landowners may be eligible for these types of hunts if they allow public hunting during established hunting seasons.
 Assistance may include hazing, repellents, temporary or permanent stack-yard fencing, kill permits or supplemental game damage licenses.
-Hunters from the roster may also be used to disperse elk in some areas of Montana where there is risk of brucellosis transmission between elk and livestock.
+Hunters from the roster may also be used to disperse elk in some areas of southwestern Montana where there is risk of brucellosis transmission between elk and livestock.

 A game damage hunt is only one response to evident game damage.
 Typically these hunts are small in geographic scale and on one-landownership with a relatively small number of hunters recruited from the Hunt Roster.
 The primary intent of a damage hunt is to reduce crop and property damage by re-distributing game animals with only minimal harvest.